lekoala/silverstripe-cms-actions/README.md

 ## Collapsing icons

 The icons collapse in mobile view.
-If you have your own buttons, you can add the ´btn-mobile-collapse` class so that they do the same.
+If you have your own buttons, you can add the `btn-mobile-collapse` class so that they do the same.
+This will be added by default if you set an icon on your buttons.

+You can also hide buttons completely with `btn-mobile-hidden`

 ![btn mobile collapse](docs/btn-mobile-collapse.png "btn mobile collapse")

-## Todo

--   Mobile ui for utils
--   Svg icons?

 ## Sponsored by